ericprud/shapetree-tests-output/README.md

       ✓ should STOMP /Data/Albums2019
       ✓ should GET /Data/Albums2019/
     create /Data/Albums2019/ref-1
-      ✓ should POST /Data/Albums2019/
+      ✓ should POST /Data/Albums2019/ref-1.ttl
       ✓ should GET /Data/Albums2019/ref-1.ttl
       ✓ should !GET /Data/Albums2019/ref-2.ttl

+  test/gh-deep.test.js installed in some/deep/path
     initial state
       ✓ should GET /some/deep/path/
       ✓ should !GET /some/deep/path/Git/
     create /some/deep/path/Git/
       ✓ should STOMP /some/deep/path/Git
       ✓ should GET /some/deep/path/Git/

-  re-create /some/deep/path/Container/
-    ✓ should STOMP /some/deep/path/-TBD-

     create /some/deep/path/Git/users/alice/
-    ✓ should POST /some/deep/path/Git/users/
+      ✓ should POST /some/deep/path/Git/users/alice
       ✓ should GET /some/deep/path/Git/users/alice/
       ✓ should GET /some/deep/path/Git/users/alice/subscriptions/
       ✓ should !GET /some/deep/path/Git/users/alice-1/
       create /some/deep/path/Git/users/alice/subscriptions/
-      ✓ should POST /some/deep/path/Git/users/alice/subscriptions/
+        ✓ should POST /some/deep/path/Git/users/alice/subscriptions/subscr1.ttl
         ✓ should GET /some/deep/path/Git/users/alice/subscriptions/subscr1.ttl
     create /some/deep/path/Git/users/alice-1/
-    ✓ should POST /some/deep/path/Git/users/
+      ✓ should POST /some/deep/path/Git/users/alice
       ✓ should GET /some/deep/path/Git/users/alice/
       ✓ should GET /some/deep/path/Git/users/alice-1/

-  create /some/deep/path/Git/users/Container/
-    ✓ should POST /some/deep/path/Git/users/
-    ✓ should GET /some/deep/path/Git/users/alice-1/
-    ✓ should GET /some/deep/path/Git/users/Container/

     create /some/deep/path/Git/repos/ericprud/ hiearchy
       create /some/deep/path/Git/repos/ericprud/
-      ✓ should POST /some/deep/path/Git/repos/
+        ✓ should POST /some/deep/path/Git/repos/ericprud
         ✓ should GET /some/deep/path/Git/repos/ericprud/
         ✓ should !GET /some/deep/path/Git/repos/ericprud-1/
         ✓ should !GET /some/deep/path/Git/repos/ericprud/jsg/
       create /some/deep/path/Git/repos/ericprud/jsg/
-      ✓ should POST /some/deep/path/Git/repos/ericprud/
+        ✓ should POST /some/deep/path/Git/repos/ericprud/jsg
         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/
         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/issues/
         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/labels/
         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/milestones/
         ✓ should !GET /some/deep/path/Git/repos/ericprud/jsg/issues/1.ttl
       create /some/deep/path/Git/repos/ericprud/jsg/issues/1
-      ✓ should POST /some/deep/path/Git/repos/ericprud/jsg/issues/
+        ✓ should POST /some/deep/path/Git/repos/ericprud/jsg/issues/1.ttl
         ✓ should GET /some/deep/path/Git/repos/ericprud/jsg/issues/1.ttl
         ✓ should !GET /some/deep/path/Git/repos/ericprud/jsg/issues/2.ttl

   initial state
     ✓ should GET /some/deep/path/